 The Normalize... command in the Volume menu can be used to ensure a constants signal level in all your audio recordings.
-After selecting your desired maximum peak level output in decibel, Acoustica analyses the selected region for the loudest peak.
-The volume of the region is changed according to the selected maximum.
-If you set the normalize level to 0 dB, the loudest part will be the maximum level reproducible without signal distortion.
+You can choose to normalize either the peak or the RMS level.
+After selecting your desired maximum peak or RMS output level in decibel, Acoustica analyses the selected region for the loudest peak or the overall RMS level.
+The volume of the region is changed according to the selected level.
+If you set the normalize level to 0 dB and use peak level normalization, the loudest part will be the maximum level reproducible without signal distortion.
 For more information on the decibel unit, see The Decibel Unit (dB).